Richienb/multipart-get/readme.md

 ### Progress updates

 You can call `.onProgress` on the resulting promise and provide it with a callback to receive progress updates on the http request.
-The callback will be called with a float between `0` and `1` representing the completion percentage.
+The callback will be called with a decimal between `0` and `1` representing the completion percentage.

 ```js
 const { promises: fs } = require("fs")